 MHAPS offers a range of group options for connecting with people with similar experiences, using the Intentional Peer Support approach (see more information below).

 The groups are designed for people experiencing any kind of mental distress or challenge to their wellbeing.
 There are no fees, although donations are always welcome.
-More information about the current groups on offer can be found here.

 Intentional Peer Support at MHAPS

 Intentional Peer Support (IPS) is a trauma-informed framework for creating safe yet transformative connections.

 Unlike traditional mental health service relationships, the relationships we create through IPS are founded on a willingness of both people to learn and grow.
 Thus, nobody is the helper and the point is not to try to ‘fix’ you.

 We’re rather much more interested in growing a relationship that allows each of us to understand how we came to see things the way we do, and how we might work with our particular circumstances to find new possibilities, including greater ease, confidence and fulfilment.